Our approach to investment grade credit

 Investment grade bonds offer the potential benefits of attractive yields and enhanced diversification.
 Our unique approach to portfolio construction helps capture these benefits and deliver consistent returns relative to the benchmark.
-We seek to achieve this with lower correlation to credit markets and peers, while still providing downside protection.
+We seek to achieve this with lower correlation to credit markets and peers, while still aiming to provide downside protection.

 Robust portfolio construction